There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city near Sydney sooner!

-15. Go for a hike in Glenrock State Conservation Reserve
+15. Go for a hike or bike ride in Glenrock State Conservation Area

 As mentioned above Glenrock is a brilliant park to explore.
 You be gobsmacked at how untouched it is considering it’s next door to Merewether Beach.
 You can access the park via different ways but there’s some beautiful and untouched beaches to pass by whether you’re hiking or cycling through it.

 Merv Moyle in his Fairy Garden he created for his daughters in the 70s.

 How we’ve never known about The Fairy Garden is beyond me.
 What looks like an awesome little spot for kids to really have a lot of fun in was created by Merv Moyle for his kids back in the seventies.